RedShiftVelocity/sqlite-otel/homebrew/README.md

 - **macOS**: Intel (x86_64) and Apple Silicon (ARM64)
 - **Linux**: x86_64, ARM64, and ARM (via Homebrew on Linux)

-**Note**: This formula uses pre-built binaries from GitHub releases for faster installation.
+**Note**: This formula builds from source with CGO enabled to ensure proper SQLite support.
+A Go compiler is required during installation.

 ## Updating